justinesolano/sei-project-four/README.md

     posts: [],
   })
 ```
-However, I did not want this to appear in the register form so although I had to include it in the JSX, below the `ImageUploadField` of the Register component,
+However, I did not want this to appear in the form so although I had to include it in the JSX,
 ``` javascript
               <div className="post-field">
                 <label>